Footballers speak out on racial abuse

 Video

-Footballers have spoken out after they received racial abuse at the England win in Montenegro.

-Callum Hudson-Odoi and Raheem Sterling were among those affected by monkey chants.
+Callum Hudson-Odoi and Raheem Sterling were among those who had chants like "oh, ah, ah, monkey" shouted at them at a recent Montenegro football game.

-Former England international John Barnes said this kind of racist behaviour from fans "happens every week in this country".

-Uefa has charged Montenegro with racist behaviour following the abuse suffered by England players in the Euro 2020 qualifier.

 -